Charleston, South Carolina: Climate

 Charleston has a humid subtropical climate (Köppen climate classification Cfa), with mild winters, hot humid summers, and significant rainfall all year long.
 Summer is the wettest season; almost half of the annual rainfall occurs from June to September in the form of thundershowers.
 Fall remains relatively warm through the middle of November.
-Winter is short and mild, and is characterized by occasional rain.
+Winter is short and mild and is characterized by occasional rain.
 Measurable snow (≥0.1 in) has a median occurrence of only once per decade at the airport, but freezing rain is more common; a snowfall/freezing rain event on January 3, 2018, was the first such event in Charleston since December 26, 2010.
 However, 6.0 in fell at the airport on December 23, 1989, during the December 1989 United States cold wave, the largest single-day fall on record, contributing to a single-storm and seasonal record of 8.0 in snowfall.

-Downtown Charleston's climate is considerably milder than the airport's due to stronger maritime influence.
+Downtown Charleston's climate is milder than the airport's due to more substantial maritime influence.
 This is especially true in the winter, with the average January low in downtown being 43.6 °F to the airport's 38.9 °F for example.

-The highest temperature recorded within city limits was 104 °F on June 2, 1985, and June 24, 1944; the lowest was 7 °F on February 14, 1899.
+The highest temperature recorded within city limits was 104 °F on June 2, 1985, and June 24, 1944; the lowest was 7 °F on February 14, 1899, although there was an unofficial record low of 1 °F in February 1835.
 At the airport, where official records are kept, the historical range is 105 °F on August 1, 1999, down to 6 °F on January 21, 1985.
 Hurricanes are a major threat to the area during the summer and early fall, with several severe hurricanes hitting the area—most notably Hurricane Hugo on September 21, 1989 (a category 4 storm).
 The dewpoint from June to August ranges from 19.9 to 21.9 °C.